-Footrests must be solidly fixed or of a folding type but in this case must be fitted with a device which automatically returns them to the normal position, and an integral protection is to be provided at the end of the footrest which must have at least 8 mm radius (see Diagrams).
-The footrest teeth shall not be sharp.
+Footrests must be of a folding type and be fitted with a device which automatically returns them to the normal position.
+An integral protection is to be provided at the end of the footrest which must have at least an 8 mm radius (see Diagram S).
 As of 2020, the height of the footrest teeth must be 10 mm maximum.